Places that have been Lost

-Since the founding of Okotoks 130 years ago, the face of the town has changed many times.
-Buildings that were once focal points of the community have vanished forever.
+The face of Okotoks has changed many times since its incorporation as a village in 1893.
+Buildings that were once focal points of the community have vanished.
 Fires and floods, recessions and depressions, development and technological change, all have taken their toll on the buildings of Okotoks.
 When new buildings have risen to take their place, the memory of what was there before fades, but it is not lost.
 With the aid of historic photographs, we can reconjure these lost structures, and create a tangible connection with the past.
 In this tour we will see some of the buildings that no longer stand, learn about the roles they fulfilled and meet the people who lived, worked, or played in them.
-We will see why some buildings survive, while others do not, and remind ourselves of the importance of preserving our shared built heritage whenever we can.
+We will see why some buildings survive, while others do not, and remind ourselves of the importance of preserving our heritage buildings whenever we can.
 This tour begins near the former site of the Catholic Church on Northridge Drive, and continues down Elizabeth Street to see some of the homes and shops that once lined that thoroughfare.
-Then we'll continue down North Railway Street, the town's centre of gravity in its early years.
-Finally we'll loop back along the town's old industrial waterfront, and learn how the industries that powered Okotoks early economy have faded away, leaving behind a beautiful and tranquil urban park along the banks of the Sheep River.
+Then we'll continue down North Railway Street, the town's commercial core in its early years.
+Finally we'll loop back adjacent to the river, and learn how the lumber and agricultural industries contributed to Okotoks’ early economy.

 This project is a partnership with the Okotoks & District Historical Society.
 We also would like to thank the Ridge at Okotoks for sponsoring our work trip.